wedlaken/listener-maths-crossword/VIDEO_SCRIPT.md

 ### Live Demo: Core Functionality (60 seconds)
 *[Screen recording of the application – with inset video of me?]*

 "Let me first show you the original newspaper puzzle that gave me the inspiration, and then demonstrate the solver in action.
+The application is now live at listener-maths-crossword.onrender.com, demonstrating production deployment capabilities.

 The 'Listener Crossword' has a long and rich history in the Times newspaper – the London version – and is known to be very challenging.
 I did not realise at first that the nature of the puzzle is different each time it is published (every 3 months), and so my original idea, which was to design an application to recognise the puzzle grid and clues from camera shots, became redendant.
 I stopped trying to make OCR – visual recognition – work and expanded my work on the core logic and user interface.